chukinas/fuzzytable/docs/source/learn_fuzzytable/sort.rst

 ['last_name', 'first_name']
 >>>

+But what if you don't want them in that order?
+What if you'd prefer to have them sorted in the order they appear in the spreadsheet?
+Easy.
 Because ``ft.fields`` is a list, you can sort it in place.
 See https://docs.python.org/3/howto/sorting.html for more details.

 >>> from operator import attrgetter